 Surgery Center Administrator

-United Surgical Partners International is currently searching for an Administrator for Ambulatory Surgery Center of Stockton - Alpine (Stockton, CA)
+United Surgical Partners International, the country’s largest ASC platform, is currently seeking an Administrator for Ambulatory Surgery Center of Stockton

 Responsibilities and Expectations

 - Serving, along with any committee appointed for the purpose, as a liaison between the Governing Board, the Medical Staff, and all departments of the facility.

 - Reporting the pertinent activities concerning the facility to the Governing Board at regular intervals.